Sweet Lucia

 *

 The shift at the group home is slow.
 No one wakes in crisis, or needs meds.
-He sits in the common room, on an uncomfortable couch, imagining a strip of hot, white sand and green water.
-He checks the listener statistics of the afternoon show - always better when there’s drama.
-He wanted to ask the mother how she made the decision to donate, whether the recipients were informed of the cause of death, but he couldn’t get her to stop crying.
-His hug made it worse.
+He sits in the common room, on an uncomfortable couch, imagining a strip of hot white sand and green water.
+He checks the listener statistics of the afternoon show - always a bump when there’s drama.
+He wanted to ask the mother whether there were ethical concerns around donating organs from a suicide.
+Why she bypassed her anonymity, why she chose to be so public.
+But the onslaught of tears and snot cut the interview short.
+Frustrating, she couldn’t hold it together, she’d said she was ready.
+He wanted to push her, dig deep, keep his listeners rapt, addicted.
+Instead, the studio trashcan was full of damp tissues by the time she left.